What is actually changing with the FAA’s MOSAIC rules for Sport Pilot and how does it specifically affect Sport Pilot students?

 You will need additional training and endorsements for the following privileges added to your Sport Pilot certificate (you do NOT need a new checkride):

 *TIP* Use an Online Ground School that is consistently up to date and has the ability to update their content quickly to react to MOSAIC announcements from the FAA.
-Part Time Pilot is one of the only online ground schools with a dedicated Sport Pilot online ground school and has already incorporated MOSAIC transition lessons to help students prepare for the switch prior to October 22nd, 2025.
+Part Time Pilot is one of the only online ground schools with a dedicated Sport Pilot online ground school and has already incorporated updated lessons to reflect new MOSAIC rules.

 MOSAIC will introduce many changes to the aviation industry by shifting from traditional weight-based aircraft certification to performance-based standards.
 This transition allows a broader range of aircraft, including some 4 seat, higher-performance, and technologically advanced models of aircraft, to qualify as LSAs.
 This change increases design flexibility for manufacturers, enables the adoption of electric and hybrid propulsion, and expands the market for more accessible, efficient, and innovative aircraft.